Add maps

 • Arrows

-• Arrows—Click the start and endpoints for the arrow line.
+• Arrows—Click the start point and endpoint for the arrow line.
 After an arrow has been drawn, you can bend the line by dragging its midpoint.

-• Two-headed arrows—Click the start and endpoints for the two-headed arrow line.
+• Two-headed arrows—Click the start point and endpoint for the two-headed arrow line.
 After a two-headed arrow has been drawn, you can bend the line by dragging its midpoint.

 Note: